 AI Security: Your Guide to Network Protection in 2025

 AI is transforming cybersecurity.
 From real-time threat detection to automated responses, AI-driven security solutions are becoming essential for protecting enterprise networks.
-But with these advancements come new risks, challenges, and questions about how AI fits into existing security frameworks.
+But with these advancements come new risks and challenges, with one analysis pinpointing 38 distinct attack vectors across nine categories, raising questions about how AI fits into existing security frameworks.

 If you're an IT or security professional, enterprise decision-maker, or AI specialist evaluating AI for network security and monitoring, this guide will walk you through everything you need to know.
 We'll explore AI cybersecurity fundamentals, current applications, risks, best practices, and future trends—helping you make informed decisions about securing your organization.